Bnicke/agscore/README.md

 #### Security
-For security, use shield in ES
+For security, use shield.

+Install shield and add an admin user to the predefined admin role:
 ```
 bin/plugin install license
 bin/plugin install shield